ccorprew22/Motion-Sensor-w-LED-Face/README.md

 # What I Am Working on Now

 I am working on a way to programming a radar like display for that will show what the sensor is picking up with Processing.
+Also I am trying to constuct something better than this tape monstrosity to hold the sensor on the servo motor.

 ![](motion.gif)